Fracture Guideline Index

 Hip dislocation in children is rare.
 It is generally a result of significant trauma.

-The key to clinical diagnosis is the abnormal position of the limb, which would not occur with a fractured femur.
+The key to clinical diagnosis is the abnormal position of the limb, with the inability to move the hip.

 All hip dislocations require reduction in theatre and should have prompt orthopedic assessment.

 Hip dislocations can be described by the direction of the dislocation.
 The femoral head can be dislocated posteriorly (most common), anteriorly or very rarely inferiorly.